flass/pantagruel/README.md

 pantagruel -i /root/folder/for/database/databasename/environ_pantagruel_databasename.sh fetch homologous align
 ```
 Note that this config file can be edited in-between tasks, for instance to change the location of key input files that you moved, or to tweak paramters - however this may cause issues in task dependencies (see above).

+Please note that Pantagruel is still under developemnt and may evolve rapidly to fix bugs and solve issues.
+It is strongly recomended to update this software regularly to integrate those fixes using `git pull` in the `pantagruel/` git repository folder.

+**If Pantagruel is updated** in-between the running of tasks of a database project,
+it is higly recommended to **run the init task again** before proceeding to the next steps,
+to ensure the environment defined by the configuration file is compatible with the software.
+Regenerating the configuration file *will not erase other data*.

 ### Input data